cinch-project/docs/cli/index.md

 ---

 # Command Line Interface (CLI)
-The cinch CLI comes with a set of commands to manage projects, migrate or rollback your database and report historical information.
+The CLI application provides the ability to manage projects and perform deployments from the command line.
 {: .fs-6 .fw-300 }